 States that have no-fault insurance laws all allow the injured party to sue a liable party for general or non-economic damages if it reaches the established threshold.
 Some states have a monetary threshold, in which the injured party can sue if the damage reaches a certain amount i.e. $250,000.
 Others establish a verbal threshold, in which the injured party can sue if it results in death or if the injury is “serious.”

-Puerto Rico and 12 states currently have no-fault insurance laws.
+There are 12 states that currently have no-fault insurance laws.
 Kentucky, Kansas, Massachusetts, Hawaii, North Dakota, Utah, and Minnesota use a monetary threshold, while New Jersey, New York, Pennsylvania, Florida, and Michigan have verbal thresholds.
 Motorists in Kentucky, Pennsylvania, and New Jersey have a “choice” no-fault insurance law, which means they can choose to retain their right to sue.

 According to the website of the Abel Law Firm in Oklahoma, which is not a no-fault insurance state, in most cases injuries sustained in car accidents are devastating.
 The threshold merely officially recognizes how much damage a negligent car accident can cause.